Estate Planning Documents to Consider Using For Small Business Owners

 With the correct legal documents; small business owners can transfer a restaurant, accounting practice, car repair shop, or any small business to the right people.
 The right people may be family members.
 They may be co-workers.
 In some instances, they may even be competitors.

-Partners need to think who will get their partnership interest.
+Partners need to think about who will get their partnership interests.
 Stockholders should name who will own their stock.
 Corporations should analyze who will replace an executive who dies or can’t work.

 Documents for small business owners

 - Choose if your business will be sold or if the business will continue to another generation

 - Decide who gets your interest in the business